 Gas heating systems should be checked regularly.
 By law, a Gas Safe approved contractor must inspect each gas appliance in a property every 12 months; the cost of the inspection is the responsibility of the landlord.
 We will hold a Certificate of Gas Safety and a copy will be provided for the tenants.

 Our standard lease provides that the tenant is responsible for the payment of water rates.
 Some properties are on a water meter.
 You will need to contact the relevant authority to arrange for connection.

 Tenants are responsible for any connection or reconnection charge and should contact the relevant company to have the telephone changed to their name.

 HOUSE AND CONTENTS INSURANCE

-The landlord will insure the property and landlord's contents.
-Tenant’s contents are not covered by the landlord's insurance.
-We are able to arrange for tenants contents insurance at very reasonable rates.
+The landlord will insure the property and landlord’s contents.
+Tenant’s contents are not covered by the landlord’s insurance.
+As an introducer for Homelet, we are able to provide information on their insurance products.

 MAINTENANCE AND GROUND RENT (LEASEHOLD PROPERTIES ONLY)

 The landlord is normally responsible for both the maintenance and ground rent charges.

 The tenant should leave the house in a clean and tidy condition at the end of the tenancy.
 The garden should also be left in neat order according to the season of the year.
 If this is not the case, then the tenant is liable to deductions from their deposit to cover cleaning and gardening costs.
 All dilapidations and associated costs will be agreed at the end of the tenancy.

 The lease allows us to carry out inspections of the property to ensure that it is being kept in the manner laid down in the tenancy agreement.
 Our experience shows that some properties need to be inspected more frequently than others, however on average they are carried out every three months.
 Our management visits will include investigation of defects, which come to our notice or are clearly and adequately brought to our attention by the tenant.
 We will write informing you when these inspections are likely to take place.